angeliquecd/FizKidz/README.md

 **Weekend 5/25 - 5/27:**
 *We updated the orbital motion of the planets to take into account their mass/size and starting position relative to the sun.
 We also added a menu screen and worked to debug several issues: mode not changing to "CHOSEN" in the planet simulation and the features that go with this mode not showing up, and the issue where the planets moved with multiple copies instead of just one planet orbiting the sun.*

+**Tuesday 5/28:**

+**Wednesday 5/29:**

+Thursday 5/30:**
+*We fixed the issue in the planetary orbit simulation where planets jumped to the wrong coordinates when placed.
+We also started working more on the projectile motion model by setting up the correct parametric equations for move() and creating a basic template for display().*